tillvit/tillvit-template/modules/modcore/module.md

 This module also has a function to hide all overlay elements and another function to display the current modlist on screen.

+This module uses the Tweens namespace from builds 4.9.7+!

 ## Usage

     module "modcore"